charmoniumQ/thesis/prelim_text/README.md

 \renewcommand{\arraystretch}{1}

 Storing source code in central archives shares some of the disavdantages of scientific clouds, but to a lesser extent.
-Merely storing scientific software is much easier than offering to execute them on-demand.
+Merely storing scientific software is much easier than offering to execute it on-demand.
-Indeed, all of the source archival solutions we found in prior literature are still alive today; the same cannot be said for scientific clouds.
+Indeed, all of the source archiving solutions we found in prior literature are still alive today; the same cannot be said for scientific clouds.

 While source code archival does help with unfulfillable conditions, it still requires someone or something to actually set up, configure, build, and install the source code to actually satisfy the condition "install this version of that software".
 Other methods should work in concert, falling back on source code archival if the code is no longer available from the original hoster.

 ### Workflow managers

-A workflow manager is a system that executes a directed acyclic graph of loosely coupled, coarse nodes.
+A workflow manager is a system that executes a directed graph of loosely coupled, coarse nodes.
 Usually, each node is a process and each edge is a file.

 Workflow managers facilitate reproducibility by: